k-abai/Abai-Mag/README.md

 Abai-Mag is a small collection of Python scripts for training a neural network to predict magnetopause location.
-It learns from magnetopause crossing data and solar wind parameters (taken from the OMNI database) and can then estimate the radial distance or full 3‑D location of the boundary from simple input values.
+It learns from magnetopause crossing data and solar wind parameters (taken from the OMNI database).

-Abai-Mag is a small collection of Python scripts for training a neural network to predict magnetopause location.
-The code trains a model using magnetopause crossing data and solar wind parameters taken from the OMNI database.
 The resulting model can be used to predict the radial distance or 3‑D location of the magnetopause from simple input parameters.

 ## Installation